Chicago (Graham Nash song): Sherbet cover

 In 1973, Australian band Sherbet recorded an extended version of Chicago for their album On with the Show, which went for over 10 minutes.
 Sherbet also performed a live version of the song on Australian TV show GTK.

 David Gilmour cover

 In August 2009, Pink Floyd's David Gilmour released an online version, titled "Chicago - Change the World", on which he sang and played guitar, bass and keyboards, to promote awareness of the plight of Gary McKinnon.
 It featured Chrissie Hynde and Bob Geldof, plus McKinnon himself, and was made with Nash's support.
+A remix of the track later developed into the album Metallic Spheres, credited to The Orb and David Gilmour.

 Hip hop samples

 In 1999, the rappers Kanye West and Beanie Sigel sampled Chicago on the single "The Truth"; in 2003, Westside Connection used the same sample for their single "Gangsta Nation".

+Use at protest events

+Graham Nash expressed displeasure toward Robert F. Kennedy, Jr. for the "unauthorized" use of the song at anti-vaccine rallies.
+Nash disagrees with Kennedy regarding vaccine hesitancy and felt that the original intent of his protest song was being co-opted for an unrelated cause that he did not believe in.
+Nash was concerned that people would mistakenly believe that he supports Kennedy's anti-vaccine campaign.
+Nash's manager suggested a "cease and desist" letter would be issued.